Axale/GravitySim/README.md

 Each mass has a velocity of a magnitude of 1, perpendicular to the line between the mass and the center of the screen

 Todo:
-  Write C++ file to speed up simulation generation Clean up and comment existing python code, as well as optimize it Give each mass a different color
+ ~~Write C++ file to speed up simulation generation~~ *

+  Clean up and comment existing python code, as well as optimize it

+  Give each mass a different color

+* C++ has trouble with decimals, it seems, which means that it wouldn't be good with what I am using it for.
+Maybe I'll try increasing scale and see how that turns out.